-To: [Claimant] [Address]

-We acknowledge receipt of your letter dated [ ] and the enclosures on [date of receipt].
+] and the enclosures on [date of receipt].

-We are investigating your/your client's claim and will reply to you substantively soon.
+will reply to you substantively soon.

-[or, if the defendant is ready to take a position on the claim, to state his position, (e.g.
+he claim, to state his position, (e.g.

-We admit both liability and quantum and will be making full payment of your/your client's claim within 14 days.
+naking full payment of your/your client's claim

-We admit liability and are investigating quantum and will reply to you on quantum soon.
+nd will reply to you on quantum soon.

-We admit quantum and are investigating liability and will reply to you on liability soon.
+nd will reply to you on liability soon.

-[To state if a third party is being brought into the proceedings.]
+proceedings.]

-We agree to use Dr XX as single joint expert.
-You may proceed to send Dr XX a letter of appointment.
+You may proceed to send Dr XX a letter of

-[or

-We object to all the listed medical experts in your letter of claim.
-We propose using one of the following medical experts:
+r letter of claim.
+We propose using one of the